Four ex-cops face U.S. rights charges in George Floyd killing | Law-Order

 The charges were the latest sign the Department of Justice under new Democratic President Joe Biden is taking a harder line against police abuses, a role that civil rights advocates say the department neglected during Republican Donald Trump's administration.
 In a confrontation captured on video, Chauvin pushed his knee into Floyd's neck for more than nine minutes on May 25, 2020, as he and the three other officers arrested the 46-year-old Black man.
 Floyd, who was in handcuffs, had been accused of using a fake $20 bill to buy cigarettes at a grocery store.

 His death prompted protests against racism and police brutality last year in many cities across the United States and around the world.
-Chauvin was convicted of Minnesota state murder charges last month.
-His lawyers have requested a new trial, saying there was prosecutorial and jury misconduct and errors of law at trial and that the verdict was contrary to the law.
+Chauvin was convicted of state murder charges last month.
+His lawyers on Tuesday requested a new trial, saying there was prosecutorial and jury misconduct and errors of law at trial and that the verdict was contrary to the law.

 The federal indictment charges Chauvin, Thao, Lane and Kueng with depriving Floyd of his liberty and showing "deliberate indifference to his serious medical needs."
 Thao, Kueng and Lane, all of whom were fired and arrested days after Floyd's death, face state charges at a trial set for Aug.
 23 that they aided and abetted the second-degree murder and second-degree manslaughter of Floyd.